remyang55/remyang55.github.io/index.md

 ---
 <img src="/assets/profile_pic.jpg" alt="Profile Picture" style="float: left; margin-right: 5%" width="23%" />

 Hope you're having a great day, thanks for stopping by!
-I am a rising senior majoring in [computer science at the University of Illinois at Urbana-Champaign](https://cs.illinois.edu/) (UIUC) who is interested in research and creating impactful software, originally from [Taipei](https://goo.gl/maps/fLFFyzRABR2QwTAE7).
+I am a senior majoring in [computer science at the University of Illinois Urbana-Champaign](https://cs.illinois.edu/) (UIUC) who is interested in research and creating impactful software, originally from [Taipei](https://goo.gl/maps/fLFFyzRABR2QwTAE7).
 Please send me an email if you'd like to talk about anything at all!

 Sections:
 <a href="#research-papers">Research Papers</a> • <a href="#experience">Experience</a> • <a href="#projects">Projects</a> • <a href="#fun-stuff">Fun Stuff</a>